brunoslalmeida/nodejs-docker/README.md

 ### Changing Default Branch

-By default the Bootstrap script will use *master* as it default branch.
-If you need to change that, just add a ENV for this.
+By default, the Bootstrap script will use *master* as it default branch.
+If you need to change that, just add an ENV for this.

 `-e BRANCH=[YOUR_BRANCH]`

 ## Custom PATHS

-If for any case you need to change the defaul path for the app or the scripts folder you can do that by adding a ENV for thoses.
+If for any case you need to change the default path for the app or the scripts folder you can do that by adding an ENV for those.

 ### App folder (default: /var/app/src)